Praveenkumar5048/IE-Project-Practice/Readme.md

   - Provide a clear title for your pull request.
   - Add a brief description of the changes you’ve made.
 - Submit the pull request.
+- This PR will be reviewed by seniors before merging it.